georgelagos/AngryBearScraper/README.md

-# RaspberryPi
+# Angry Bear Scraper
-Raspberry Pi Utilities
+Content Scraper for Emulation Station on Raspberry Pie

 Summary: The AngryBearScraper is used for gathering game metadata for the Emulation Station front-end on RaspberryPi.
 The script creates the gameslist.xml file required for Emulation Station.
 It downloads both the box art,